Jean-René Lecerf: Urban Community of Lille

 In view of the political agreement for the management of the Urban Community of Lille, his election as head of the town hall of Marcq-en-Barœul led him to become vice-president of the community, chaired at that time by Pierre Mauroy, with whom he maintained cordial relations.

-In charge of sanitation, he inherited several important files including that of the depollution of the Marque, a river that notably crosses the towns of Marcq-en-Barœul and Marquette-lez-Lille.
+In charge of sanitation, he inherited several important files, including that of the cleanup of the Marque, a river that notably crosses the towns of Marcq-en-Barœul and Marquette-lez-Lille.
 Working in close collaboration with the mayors of the municipalities concerned, he succeeded in the process.

 These functions also led him to become at the same time administrator of the Agence de l'eau Artois-Picardie (1995-2001), then chairman of the program commission of this public institution (1998-2001).
 Finally, he became vice-president of the Metropolitan Natural Space (Espace naturel métropolitain) from 1995 to 2001.